pappasam/toml-sort/README.md

 - Sort tables and Arrays of Tables (AoT)
 - Option to sort non-tables / non-AoT's, or not
-- Preserve inline & block comments
+- Preserve comments, where possible
-- Option to preserve top-level document comments, or not
 - Standardize whitespace and indentation

 I wrote this library/application because I couldn't find any "good" sorting utilities for TOML files.
 Now, I use this as part of my daily workflow.
 Hopefully it helps you too!